devonorourke/guano/Perlut/Perlut_filtering_notes.md

 ## Manipulating normalized data:

 We'll start with the default parameters established by `amptk` - normalizing data and using the maximum value for a single OTU to calculate index bleed.
+Because we have two datasets which were independently clustered, we'll need to apply the same code to both `dropd` and `trim` data.
+The following example shows an example command used for the `dropd` dataset.

+> Note a new directory `filtd` was created prior to the execution of this code to retain output files

 ```
 amptk filter \